-The Council has been working with Local Partnerships in respect of terminating the PFI contract, and it served a 12 month termination notice on the Pembroke Dock PFI contract on 27 July 2020, with the contract now due to terminate on 27 July 2021.
+The Council worked with Local Partnerships in respect of terminating the PFI contract, serving a 12 month termination notice on the Pembroke Dock PFI contract on 27 July 2020, with the contract terminating on 27 July 2021.

 The Swansea Bay City Deal Pembroke Dock Marine agreements between the Council and the four delivery partners were signed on 2 July 2021.